 Battle of the Books

-All the books on the 2020 book list are available for check out in both the C.E.
-"Ted" Kindel Library and the Ida Lairson Library.
-Participants should read all the books on the list.
-There are Battle sheets in the libraries for students to use to keep track of the books they have read.
+All the books on the 2024 book list are available for check out in the libraries.
+Participants should read as many of the books on the list as possible.
+Participants will receive a bookmark to use to keep track of the books they have read.

-The book list is available via the Bear Creek Libraries Catalog Resource Lists (open the Bear Creek Library Catalog and then use Destiny Quest to find "Battle of the Books 2019-2020" or look on the Public Lists tab).
+The book lists are also available via the Bear Creek Libraries Catalog Resource Lists (open the Bear Creek Library Catalog and then find "Battle of the Books 2023-2024" on the Resource Lists tab).
 When viewing the books via the resource list, one can tell whether or not a book is available to check out.